quay/mirror-registry/README.md

 --initPassword          The password of the init user created during Quay installation.
 If not specified, this will be randomly generated.
 --initUser              The username of the init user created during Quay installation.
 This defaults to init.
 --quayHostname          The value to set SERVER_HOSTNAME in the Quay config.yaml.
 This defaults to <targetHostname>:8443.
---quayRoot          -r  The folder where quay persistent data are saved.
-This defaults to /etc/quay-install.
+--quayRoot          -r  The folder where quay persistent quay config data is saved.
+This defaults to $HOME/quay-install.
+--quayStorage           The folder where quay persistent storage data is saved.
+This defaults to a Podman named volume 'quay-storage'.
+Root is required to uninstall.
+--pgStorage             The folder where postgres persistent storage data is saved.
+This defaults to a Podman named volume 'pg-storage'.
+Root is required to uninstall.
 --ssh-key           -k  The path of your ssh identity key.
 This defaults to ~/.ssh/quay_installer.
 --sslCert               The path to the SSL certificate Quay should use.
 --sslCheckSkip          Whether or not to check the certificate hostname against the SERVER_HOSTNAME in config.yaml.